Macroscopic loops in the loop O(n) model via the XOR trick

-Informally, we choose $\sigma$ at $\zero$ uniformly at random, and then switch the value of $\sigma$ every time we cross an edge of $\omega$.
-Since $\omega$ is a loop configuration, $\sigma$ is well defined and is independent of the path chosen in the definition above.
-In Section \ref{sec:ising}, we used this construction to associate the loop $O(1)$ model with the Ising model; for more general values of $n$, the distribution of $\sigma$ will be non-local and more complicated.
+Now, let $\omega$ be distributed as $\bbP$, and define $\sigma$ to be the following configuration on $\{-1,1\}^{\bbT}$: $\sigma_\zero$ is $\pm 1$ with probability~$1/2$ and, for any neighboring faces~$f,g$, we have~$\sigma_f=\sigma_g$ if and only if their common edge is not in~$\omega$.
+In Section \ref{sec:ising}, we used this construction to associate the loop $O(1)$ model with the Ising model; for more general values of $n$, the distribution of $\sigma$ is non-local.

 By definition, the pushforward measure on $\sigma$ is translation-invariant.
 Furthermore, the measure has the uniform-finite energy property, in the sense that the probability $\sigma_f = +1$ is uniformly bounded away from zero and one even if one conditions on the state of all other spins.
 Indeed, switching the sign of $\sigma_f$ is equivalent to mapping $\omega$ to $\omega \XOR \Gamma_f$, where $\Gamma_f$ is the loop of length six surrounding $f$.
-This operation changes the number of loops by at most three, and the number of edges by at most six, whence
+This operation changes the number of loops by at most two, and the number of edges by at most six, whence

-Using the standard Burton-Keane argument \cite[Theorem 2]{BurKea89}, this implies that there is at most one infinite cluster of $+1$'s in $\sigma$, $\bbP_{n,x}$-almost surely; by symmetry, the same holds for $-1$'s.
+Using the standard Burton-Keane argument \cite[Theorem 2]{BurKea89}, this implies that there is at most one infinite cluster of $+1$'s in $\sigma$, $\bbP$-almost surely; by symmetry, the same holds for $-1$'s.
 The correspondence between $\sigma$ and $\omega$ implies that a bi-infinite path in $\omega$ will occur as an interface between an infinite cluster of $+1$'s and an infinite cluster of $-1$'s.
 Since there is at most one of each, there can only be one such interface.